 I am a an enthusiastic professional who thrives in an educational and mentorship role.
-I aim to help develop thorough, analytical skills like those that I have developed in my four years at Georgia Tech.
-I recently graduated from my undergrad with a degree in International Affairs and a Minor in Public Policy - next year I'll be working on my masters degree.
-I am part of a 5-year program (bachelors-masters) so I have experience taking graduate classes and writing graduate-level papers.
-I have numerous years of experience in professional positions and various informal leadership and educational experiences - I look forward to passing on the lessons I've learned.
+I aim to help develop thorough, analytical skills like those that I have developed in my five years earning my BS and MS from Georgia Tech.
+I was part of a 5-year program (bachelors-masters) so I have experience taking graduate classes and writing graduate-level papers.
+I have numerous years of experience in professional positions and various informal leadership and educational experiences.
+I look forward to passing on the lessons I've learned.

 SAT Verbal: 780